 Make sure your gift to Oxfam Canada goes directly to where it's most needed, without delay, with a secure online donation

-Oxfam is responding to deadly Cyclone Idai, which tore through southern Africa and devastated Malawi, Mozambique and Zimbabwe on March 14 & 15, 2019.
+Cyclone Idai tore through southern Africa and devastated Malawi, Mozambique and Zimbabwe on March 14 & 15, 2019.
 Just weeks after, a second devastating cyclone hit on April 25 putting more lives at risk from catastrophic flooding.

-More than a thousand people are feared to be dead, thousands more are missing, and up to 2.6 million people have been affected and are in desperate need of humanitarian aid.
+More than a thousand people were feared to be dead, thousands more missing, and up to 2.6 million people were affected and in desperate need of humanitarian aid.

-Massive flood waters have destroyed homes, hospitals, schools, farms and agricultural land, damaging roads and washing away bridges.
-Thousands of people are isolated in difficult to reach areas, some only accessible by helicopter or boat.
-Hundreds of thousands of people were displaced following the cyclone.
+Massive flood waters destroyed homes, hospitals, schools, farms and agricultural land, damaging roads and washing away bridges.
+Thousands of people were isolated in difficult-to-reach areas, some only accessible by helicopter or boat.
+Hundreds of thousands of people were displaced following the cyclones.
 They have gathered in transit camps, with little or no access to clean drinking water or sanitation services, heightening the risk of water-borne diseases.
-The threat of a cholera epidemic is high.
-It is spreading now in Mozambique, with the number of cases soaring over 1,000.
+The threat of a cholera epidemic was high.

 What Oxfam Is Doing

-Despite huge access and logistical challenges, Oxfam teams are working around the clock to assess the needs and deliver aid to those worst affected.
-In coordination with local partners, we are planning to reach up to 775,000 people across the three countries with clean water, sanitation services, food and emergency shelters.
+Despite huge access and logistical challenges, Oxfam teams worked around the clock to assess the needs and deliver aid to those worst affected.
+In coordination with local partners, we planned to reach up to 775,000 people across the three countries with clean water, sanitation services, food and emergency shelters.

-Our response is focused on the unique needs of women (75,000 of whom are pregnant), providing water and sanitation, and stopping the spread of deadly diseases such as cholera and malaria.
-Activities include:
+Our response was focused on the unique needs of women (75,000 of whom were pregnant), providing water and sanitation, and stopping the spread of deadly diseases such as cholera and malaria.
+Activities included:

-• Distributing cash grants so people can buy the food they need and begin re-establishing their lives.
+- Distributing cash grants so people could buy the food they need and begin re-establishing their lives.

 Disasters don’t affect everyone equally.
 Often it is the poorest and most vulnerable people who get left behind and suffer the most.
 In cities like Beira, Mozambique, the poorest people live in flimsy tin shacks and in areas more susceptible to floods; richer people have houses with concrete walls, stronger roofs and on higher ground.
 Poverty intersects with race, gender and with ethnicity to create greater vulnerability.

-Oxfam is working to ensure that inequality isn’t exacerbated because of this disaster.
-We are working with other agencies to assess, prioritize and access people who are poorest and most vulnerable in our responses, specifically women.
+Oxfam worked to ensure that inequality wasn’t exacerbated because of this disaster.
+We worked with other agencies to assess, prioritize and access people who are poorest and most vulnerable in our responses, specifically women.
 And we’ll continue to lobby governments, not only for more aid and resources, but also for good public policies like universal social protection and universal health coverage to help countries and communities build back stronger.
-You can help.